 “Stay behind me for now.
 We will spread out when we reach the temple,” Diodora ordered.

-Still scowling, Diodora marched forward along the path towards the temple entrance with his remaining peerage behind him.
+Still scowling, Diodora marched forward, along the path towards the temple entrance, with his remaining peerage behind him.
 Diodora’s first thought had been to simply fly into the temple, maybe even outright attack the place from the air, but even a devil such as he was more susceptible to enemy attack in the air than on the ground.
 I know enough about kotodama to be wary of what the Shinra clan has come up with to defend this place, and if I attack first, I will be forced to contend with the Power of Destruction.
 Rias Gremory might be a useless childish cunt who got by relying on her big brother doting on her, but she still inherited the Bael Clan’s Power of Destruction from her mother.

 Soon, he and his harem had pushed through that first ward that ringed the temple a few yards into the temple’s property.
 Yet when Diodora and his party reached the halfway mark along the footpath towards the temple, they ran into a second ward that had been hidden from Diodora’s sight right up until the moment he crashed headlong into it.